openaire/usage-statistics-guidelines/docs/index.md

 Integration of repository usage statistics comprises the following steps:

-*  check via the [Provide Dashboard](https://provide.openaire.eu) if your repository is registered or register there
+*  check via the [Provide Dashboard](https://provide.openaire.eu) if your repository is registered or register for the service
-*  installation of the tracking code
+*  local installation of the tracking code
 *  tracking of usage events from the repository
 *  validation of tracking of usage events from the repository
 *  application of COUNTER rules on usage data and storing them to the OpenAIRE statistics Database